Yuss3f/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float is a script that prints a number with two decimal places, followed by a new line.
 100-decimal_to_hexadecimal is a script that converts a number from base 10 to base 16.
 101-rot13 is a script that encodes and decodes text using the rot13 encryption.
+102-odd is a script that prints every other line from the input, starting with the first line.
+103-water_and_stir is a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.